melodyphyo/TaylorSwift--sonic-qualities-album-released-year-and-Spotify-Popularity-Analysis/README.md

  ![image](https://github.com/user-attachments/assets/483da596-45d9-47d6-bb1f-aa242f5c6ef2)

+You can read the article for this analysis [here] (https://medium.com/@melodyphyo/taylor-swift-spotify-popularity-analysis-b060bb83ce82)

 # Introduction

 As a dedicated fan of Taylor Swift, I am inspired to explore and analyze her remarkable career using data analytics.
 For my data analyst portfolio, I have chosen to work with the Taylor Swift Spotify dataset sourced from Kaggle.